What Is a Job Bidding?

 - You find the project interesting, such as:

 A content writer who specializes in commercial advertisement fits to bid on a branding job with an advertisement agency.
-Moreover, he knows the owner and finds the project attractive because he has to write the advertising agency’s content that includes the commercial ads.
+Moreover, he knows the owner and finds the project attractive because he has to write the advertising agency’s content, including the commercial ads.

 According to ‘The Houston Chronicle’ you should say no to the following projects: